vendyi/vendyi-backend/README.md

 - Remember to add a `requirements.txt` file to make it easy to access all dependencies.
 - We will use one base settings.

+# To Do List For Products
+- In doing the Create view for the product model, user must be checked if vendor.

 # For Front-End Devs
 - To run this code on your local machine.
 - Create a virtual environment, use `python -m venv venv` on windows.